levibostian/cici/README.md

 ## Contribute

-dotenv-ios is open for pull requests.
-Check out the [list of issues](https://github.com/levibostian/dotenv-ios/issues) for tasks I am planning on working on.
+cici is open for pull requests.
+Check out the [list of issues](https://github.com/levibostian/cici/issues) for tasks I am planning on working on.
 Check them out if you wish to contribute in that way.

 **Want to add features?** Before you decide to take a bunch of time and add functionality to the library, please, [create an issue]
-(https://github.com/levibostian/dotenv-ios/issues/new) stating what you wish to add.
+(https://github.com/levibostian/cici/issues/new) stating what you wish to add.
 This might save you some time in case your purpose does not fit well in the use cases of this project.